 PURPOSE AND BACKGROUND

-Purpose: The purpose of this Invitation for Bids (IFB) is to seek competitive bids from qualified Vendors to furnish and deliver Heather Gray T-Shirts for use in NC Department of Adult Correction, Correction Enterprises, Scotland Sewing Plant in Laurinburg, North Carolina.
+Purpose: The purpose of this Invitation for Bids (IFB) is to seek competitive bids from qualified Vendors to furnish and deliver Heather Gray T-Shirts on an “As Needed” basis, if and when ordered by the NC Department of Adult Correction Scotland Sewing Plant in Laurinburg, North Carolina.

 Background: The North Carolina Department of Adult Correction operates and maintains a Correction Enterprises Sewing Plant.
 The T-Shirts are for use in fulfilling order requirements.

-The intent of this solicitation is to award an Agency Specific Contract.
+The intent of this solicitation is to award an Agency Specific Term Contract.

 CONTRACT TERM